 GRP systems are ideally suited to adverse weather conditions and temperature extremes.
 As GRP is used to make boats and pond liners, it performs well when exposed to cold climates or heavy rain.
 GRP systems are capable of delivering maximum protection in excess of 50 years.
-Whilst GRP may not be suitable for applications above 100°C it will perform well within normal temperature extremes are found within global environmental conditions.
-GRP can withstand dilute acid conditions, it is unsuitable for prolonged immersion in alkaline solutions.
+Whilst GRP may not be suitable for applications above 100°C it will perform well where normal temperature extremes are found within global environmental conditions.
+GRP can withstand dilute acid conditions, however it is unsuitable for prolonged immersion in alkaline solutions.
 A GRP roof is also fully bonded to the surface of the decking boards so it is very resistant to wind uplift.

 The complete range of GRP roofing materials can be bought on line here or by visiting our shop in Cork.
 We us PAYAL to handle our on-line sales.
 Please call us or go to the Contact Us tab for details.

 We use Paypal because Paypal is the safest and most secure online form of payment known to us.
 Many people are nervous about supplying their credit/debit card details online.
 With Paypal you only give your details once to Paypal and never again to anyone if you wish.
-You also have the added protection that Paypal give re faulty goods or problem sales etc. Paypal will stop the payment to the vendor if there is the slightest problem.
+You also have the added protection given by Paypal re faulty goods or problem sales etc. Paypal will stop the payment to the vendor if there is the slightest problem.